I am an introvert—one of many introverts struggling to fit into an extroverted society.

 2. Early Mornings and Late Nights

-I hate crowds with a passion, and therefore I do miss out on some of the things because of my sheer dislike of crowds.
+I hate crowds with a passion.
+Occasionally, that means I miss out on some things because of my sheer dislike of crowds.

 But it does mean I will get up early and explore when it is quiet before the crowds emerge.

 Or stay up late after they have gone home.
-Some of my most precious travel memories are of those times.
-The peace I find is indescribable.
-It’s like I am in a different place.
+Some of my most precious travel memories were made during those quiet times.

-Late evenings when the tourist crowds have disappeared is a magical time.
-Like the time we sat in St Mark’s Square in Venice, with only a few people left, where we sat and enjoyed the peace.
+Like the time we sat in St Mark’s Square in Venice, late at night, with only a few people milling around.
+We sat enjoying the peace and the view.

 It’s not hard to find quieter places where you don’t have to jostle elbows with other travellers.

-I like to do a walking tour with a local who will tell you the little stories about a place or show you the hidden gems away from the crowds.
-They will share with you their favourite places where the locals hang out.
+I love joining walking tours, especially ones led by a local who will tell you little stories about a place or show you the hidden gems away from the crowds.

-Take note and revisit in your own time.
+Take note and revisit stops on your tour in your own time.
 I avoid large tour groups.
 If I do a tour, I choose small groups, and I don’t mind paying extra for them.

 4. Travelling Companions

-Although someone who is opposite to us can lead us out of our comfort zone and experience things, we would never have thought to do, doing that all day, every day will wear thin.
+Although someone opposite to us in personality can lead us out of our comfort zone and experience new and exciting things, doing that all day, every day will wear thin.

-Travel with a like-minded person, and if that is not possible lay down the ground rules before you even book your trip.
+Travel with a like-minded person, and if not possible, lay down the ground rules before you book the trip.

-I shied away from Contiki tours in my younger days because it seemed like it would not be a good fit for me.
+I shied away from Contiki tours in my younger days because it seemed like they would not be a good fit for me.

 6. Manage your Jet Lag

-If you suffer from jet lag AND, have to deal with crowds, and travelling companions things can take a turn for the worse.
+If you suffer from jet lag and have to deal with crowds, and travelling companions, things could turn ugly.

-So when I land, and I am faced with a travelling companion who wants to hit the ground running it is not going to work so well.
+When I land, if I am with a travelling companion who wants to hit the ground running, it is not going to work so well.

 Make sure you know yourself and how you handle jet lag.
-For me going to Europe is not a problem.
-Going to the USA is.
-So I know what I need to do when I arrive to manage my exhaustion (proper planning and rest), and I also plan my itinerary accordingly (no exhausting activities on days one and two).
+I know what I need to do when I arrive to manage my exhaustion (proper planning and rest), and I also plan my itinerary accordingly (no exhausting activities on days one and two).

 7. Don’t Share

-Consider having your own room.
-I know it will cost you more, but it may be your saving grace particularly if you are travelling with someone who has a different travelling style to you.
+Consider booking a single room.
+It will cost you more, but it may be your saving grace, particularly if you are travelling with someone who has a different travelling style to you.

 8. Know yourself

-This sounds like a given, but if you have not travelled before or with someone else you may not have even thought about this.
+Knowing yourself and your needs sound like a given.
+However, if you have not travelled before or with someone else, you may not have considered this.

 My travel style is slow and relaxed.
 Each day has something planned, some days are even jam-packed, but there is always downtime.